 We have schools only in three locations so far: Rauta, Udayapur district and Kesabtar and Pokhari Bhanjang, Tanahu district so the goal is to expand Maya Universe to all 75 districts in Nepal.
 As for aquaponics, I’m not sure because it requires a high capital investment and constant attention which is not possible because I travel back and forth between Kathmandu and other boarding schools.

-Ideally, I would like to train people to work on these systems and implement it in other people’s homes in Kathmandu.
+Ideally, I would like to train people to work on these systems and implement them in other people’s homes in Kathmandu.
 I currently do have a registered business where I breed and sell aquarium fish and am hoping to provide aquaponics services too.
-There is a lot of potential and a lot of variety and flexibility that comes with installing an aquaponics system.
+There is a lot of potentials and a lot of variety and flexibility that comes with installing an aquaponics system.
 But getting the investment to do so is difficult.
 I have had a lot of people come to see the system I have installed in my house.
 Although they are very enthusiastic about it, no one has come forth as a serious investor.

-Interviewed and article by Jyotika Shah
+Interviewed and article by Jyotika Shah.